Have you ever asked for a referral?

 - Know who matters most.

 These three parts together should inform the foundation of how you go about generating referrals.
-Referrals don’t just magically appear and you can build sustainability into your business if you have a process or plan in place to consistently follow to receive referrals.
+Referrals don’t just magically appear so you’ll build sustainability into your business by having a process or plan to consistently follow to receive referrals.

 1. Referrals Aren’t About You